jeffreyadams/atlasofliegroups-docs/tutorial/video_1A/functions_and_loops.rst

    Value: [[ 1, 2 ],[ 3, 4 ]]
    atlas>

 This is an example of a ``for loop``.
 Which tells the software that for each v in A you return something.
-Here od tells ``atlas`` to end the loop once all the vectors of A were listed.

 Another example is::